Metal Slader Glory: Reception

 Contemporary reviews for Metal Slader Glory were mixed.
 The change in genre between scenes confused some critics.
 For example, sometimes the player would explore a dungeon while other times it would turn into a shooting game.
+Famitsu commended the cinematic-style visuals, but faulted the linear plot and lack of an option to speed up in-game text.
 Micom BASIC compared the game to adventure games on personal computers, and praised the high quality graphics and grand story.
-Public reception was positive: in a poll taken by Family Computer Magazine, it received a score of 21.8 out of 30, indicating a popular following.
+Public reception was positive: in a poll taken by Family Computer Magazine, it received a score of 21.8 out of 30.
 A writer at Japanese gaming magazine Yuge commended the high quality visuals, futuristic scenario and command-based gameplay system.

 In retrospect, Waypoint complemented its "grand and ambitious scale."
 Wired called it a cult classic.
 ITmedia praised the game's visuals, character design, and animation, but complained about getting lost exploring some areas.

 Legacy

 Yoshimiru has described Metal Slader Glory as his "life work".
 Faminetsu agreed, writing that most people identify Yoshimiru primarily with Metal Slader Glory.
 He wishes the game could be translated through legal channels.
-A completed fan translation for the Famicom version was released on 30 August 2018.
+A completed fan translation for the Famicom version was released in August 2018, followed by a translation of Director's Cut in March 2025.
+A Metal Slader Glory game for the 64DD was planned but canceled, with Director's Cut being developed in its place.

 Yoshimiru has continued to explore the game's themes in his manga and other works.
 There were two fan books, a drama CD in 2010, and gashapon toys in 2011.
 He has expressed interest in a follow-up adventure game set in the Metal Slader Glory universe, and would take it up if offered the chance to develop it as he cannot develop it on his own.
 He has theorized a virtual reality headset game with a system that could react to the player's facial expressions.
-A Metal Slader Glory game for the 64DD was planned and canceled.